Luos-io/Documentation/docs/hardware-consideration/Test-your-configuration.md

 }
 ```

+## Execution and validation

+To know if your configuration is OK or not you need to be able to know in which function (`selftest_ok` or `selftest_nok`) you will finish.
+If you have debug capabilities you simply can add breakpoints on those functions allowing you to analyses the call stack and precisely diagnose your test.
+If not you need to find a way to give you feedback such as a characteristic led blink for example.

 Selftest.c file shows you which part of the hardware communication is tested.

+:::info
 If NOK :
 It can be a communication problem :
 1. Check your MCU frequency definition in LuosHAL_config and your setup (those must be equals)